Moving toward best practice when using propensity score weighting in survey observational studies: Two case studies

 Web Figures 2, 3, and 4 collectively illustrate the interplay between survey weights, propensity score distributions estimated by the survey-weighted propensity score model (W.PS), and covariate balance under different weighting methods for White–Asian and White–Hispanic comparisons.
 In the White–Asian comparison, MEPS’s oversampling strategy leads to highly concentrated survey weights for Asians and a broader range with extreme weights for Whites, amplifying disparities in baseline covariates like BMI.
 These imbalances are reflected in the propensity score distributions, estimated using the survey-weighted propensity score model (W.PS), which show limited overlap between the groups, with most Whites concentrated at high scores (above 0.9) and Asians clustering near 0.8–0.9.
 The love plots further demonstrate that this limited overlap results in poor covariate balance under PATE and PATT, particularly under C.PS, where many covariates exceed the 0.1 PSMD threshold.
 Conversely, overlap weighting (PATO), especially under W.PS, achieves exact balance by focusing on comparable subpopulations, mitigating instability caused by extreme weights.
-In the White–Hispanic comparison, stronger overlap and more balanced survey weights yield better covariate alignment across methods, with PATO consistently outperforming other estimands in achieving robust and interpretable results.
-Overall, these findings underscore the importance of selecting appropriate weighting methods.
-Poor balance under PATE and PATT, especially in White–Asian comparisons, will inflate future variance estimation and bias effect estimates due to skewed target populations and extreme weights.
-Overlap weighting for PATO, particularly under W.PS, emerges as the most effective strategy for achieving population-level covariate balance and robust inference by focusing on comparable subpopulations and minimizing instability from extreme scores.\cite{Li2019, Li2019b, chowdhury2019sample, Li2023}
+In the White–Hispanic comparison, stronger overlap and more balanced survey weights yield better covariate alignment across methods, with PATO consistently outperforming other estimands in balancing covariates in the target population.